moondance-labs/tanssi-docs/node-operators/block-producers/offboarding/offboarding.md

 ## Request Undelegation {: #request-undelegation }

-When you set up your Tanssi block producer node, you had to submit a delegation bond of at least {{ networks.dancebox.block_producers.min_self_del.dance }} Dance.
+When you set up your Tanssi block producer node, you had to submit a delegation bond of at least {{ networks.dancebox.block_producers.min_self_del.dance }} DANCE.
 To get that back and remove your block producer from the list of eligible candidates, you'll need to take steps similar to those in the onboarding process.

 Head to [Polkadot.js Apps](https://polkadot.js.org/apps/?rpc=wss://fraa-dancebox-rpc.a.dancebox.tanssi.network#/extrinsics){target=\_blank}, click on the **Developer** tab, select **Extrinsics** from the dropdown, and take the following steps: